ryanstgermain/python-projects/README.md

 ## Project Descriptions

-- Converter: Convert mi to km or the other way around.
+- Converter: Converts your cycling trip from miles to kilometers.
+- Bouncer: Determines your level in the club based on your age.